Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The Administrator must configure the VPC Flow Logs to have them sent to AWS CloudTrail.
 - [x] The Administrator has waited less than ten minutes for the log group to be created in CloudWatch.
-- [ ] The account VPC Flow Logs have been disabled by using a service control policy.
+- [ ] The account VPC Flow Logs have been disabled by using a Service Control Policy.
 - [x] No relevant traffic has been sent since the VPC Flow Logs were created.
 - [ ] The account has Amazon GuardDuty enabled.